Close

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

 TEACH Grant is a federal program awarded to students who commit to teaching specific high-need subjects at qualifying elementary or secondary schools that serve students from low-income families.
-Before being awarded or receiving the funds, you are required to complete a TEACH Grant online counseling session and sign a TEACH Grant Agreement to Serve or Repay (Agreement).

 Find detailed information about the TEACH grant online at the Federal Student Aid website.